sitwithariadne/website/src/metta.md

 Metta comes in two main variations, a wish for beings to be free from something, and a wish for beings to have something.

-Understanding what Metta is the antidote for, will help with understanding Metta.
+Metta is the antidote to ill-will.
+From the *Pts* ...

 # Eight Aspects of Metta